javaidiqbal11/Advanced-RAG-LLM-Approaches/README.md

 - ***Document Chunking***: Optimize document chunk sizes for better retrieval accuracy.
 - ***Multi-hop Retrieval***: Enable retrieval across multiple document steps to answer complex queries.
 - ***Diverse Generation***: Fine-tune the generator for more diverse and creative responses.
+## LangGraph
+LangGraph is a graph-based framework or system designed to manage, connect, and visualize relationships between various data points in natural language processing (NLP) and AI-driven language models.
+It uses graph structures to represent words, phrases, or concepts as nodes, with relationships between them as edges, enabling more intuitive semantic understanding.

 ## 5. Resources ℹ️
 [1].
 [Prompt Engineering Guide by OpenAI](https://www.promptingguide.ai/) <br>